bempp/bempp-legacy/doc/source/tutorial_dirichlet.rst

         r = np.sqrt(x**2 + y**2 + z**2)
         return 2 * x * z / r**5 - y / r**3

-    dirichletData = gridFunctionFromSurfaceNormalIndependentFunction(
+    dirichletData = createGridFunction(
         context, pwiseLinears, pwiseLinears, evalDirichletData)
     rhs = rhsOp * dirichletData

 The code is much simpler than in C++.
-As its last parameter, ``gridFunctionFromSurfaceNormalIndependentFunction()`` takes a reference to a Python function that is expected to take a single parameter -- a one-dimensional NumPy array ``point`` storing the global coordinates of a point -- and return the value of the function at this point.
+As its last parameter, ``createGridFunction()`` takes a reference to a Python function that is expected to take a single parameter -- a one-dimensional NumPy array ``point`` storing the global coordinates of a point -- and return the value of the function at this point.
+(One can also create grid functions dependent on the orientation of the surface normal).
 If the chosen expansion space is vector-valued, the return value should be a NumPy array, otherwise it can be a scalar, as in the above snippet.
 The repeated calling of a non-vectorised Python function incurs a slight performance penalty, but this overhead is normally insignificant compared to the time taken by the total calculation.

 Having constructed the left-hand-side operator and the right-hand-side grid function, we turn to solving the resulting equation, which again